Porcelain crowns are a very popular dental treatment used for both cosmetic and health reasons. A crown is a type of dental reconstruction

 No recovery period is associated with porcelain crowns procedure but depending on the anesthesia and sedation option, the patient may need to avoid driving or activities that require attention for a couple of hours.
 After the treatment, patients may return to their normal daily activities.

-Porcelain Crowns can involve some risks and complications:
+Porcelain Crowns can involve some risks and complications, but these are rare, with a crowns complications rate of about 4.1%:

 • Increased sensitivity;